 The Neighbourhood Justice Centre’s Peacemaking service helps people who are affected by conflict or crime.

 It's easy to think that the only way to resolve conflict or crime is by going to court.
-But court isn't always the best solution.
-In fact, very often, the best solution is to avoid court altogether and, instead, to draw on your own problem-solving skills.
-Our Peacemaking service is designed to do just this.
+But court isn't always the best solution and that's why we offer our Peacemaking service.

-Peacemaking gives everyone affected by a harmful issue a safe, supportive, and confidential space to work out how to make things better.
+Peacemaking gives anyone affected by a harmful issue a safe, supportive, and confidential space to work out how to make things better.

 It’s designed for a wide range of circumstances, such as: